JeffreyLWood/JeffreyLWood/README.md

 - 🔭 I’m currently working on an artist's website creator app
-- 🌱 I’m currently learning Data Structures, Algorithms
+- 🌱 I’m currently learning Data Structures and algorithms
 - 💬 Ask me about my experience at Fullstack Academy
 - 📫 How to reach me: https://www.linkedin.com/in/jeffreylwood/